TheMilanMiracle/t2-gpu/README.md

 Other than achieving a working solution, 3 different configurations were implemented for the same problem :
 - Using 1 dimension to represent the problem and global memory for thread access.
 - Using 2 dimensions and global memory.
-- Using 1 dimension and local memory per group of threads.
+- Using 2 dimensions and local memory per group of threads.
-- Using 2 dimensions and local memory (_only in OpenCL_)

 ## Building the project
 ```